 But be aware that this is a double-edged sword.
 Once these preservatives have been removed from the equation, there’s more room for microbes to contaminate your makeup at a higher rate.

-So if you choose to go with all-organic, paraben-free cosmetics, make sure you know what the shelf life is for that product.
+So if you choose to go with all-organic, paraben-free cosmetics, be sure you know what the shelf life is for that product.

 Less Is More

-There is indeed an ever-growing consumer tendency of wanting to know exactly what is in the products we use, but sometimes the labels can bring us on the verge of a panic attack.
+There is an ever-growing consumer tendency of wanting to know exactly what is in the products we use, but sometimes the labels can push us on the verge of a panic attack.
 Long and almost indecipherable lists can be overwhelming.

-But the main thing you should take into account when buying makeup is to select products that have the fewest ingredients, as this will lower the chance of an allergic reaction.
+But the main thing you should take into account when buying makeup is to select products with the fewest ingredients, as this will lower the chance of an allergic reaction.

 Another idea?
 Skip the makeup altogether for a Simple Saturday.

-Natalia is a makeup enthusiast and editor @makeupviews.com that spends most of her time doing research around the trendiest, natural, and safe cosmetic products out there.
-Passionate about art under any form, with an eclectic perspective on beauty and lifestyle.’
+Natalia is a makeup enthusiast and editor @stonefoxstyle.com who spends most of her time doing research around the trendiest, natural, and safe cosmetic products out there.
+She is passionate about art in any form with an eclectic perspective on beauty and lifestyle.